neumino/neumino.github.io/movies.md

-### Pelé
+### Crisis
-*Released on 2021-02-23, vote average 8.5*
+*Released on 2021-02-26, vote average 2*

-Mixing rare archival footage and exclusive interviews, this documentary celebrates the legendary Brazilian footballer who personified the beautiful game : Pelé, the only man to win three World Cup titles.
+Three stories about the world of opioids collide: a drug trafficker arranges a multi-cartel Fentanyl smuggling operation between Canada and the U.S., an architect recovering from an OxyContin addiction tracks down the truth behind her son&#39;s involvement with narcotics, and a university professor battles unexpected revelations about his research employer, a drug company with deep government influence bringing a new &#34;non-addictive&#34; painkiller to market.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/KMyUnyxVB9Q?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/36ACqc0OHGQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>